synapticsynergy/breakfast-club/README.md

 ### Oh, I Didn't Know That...
 But Now I Do
 Any interesting tidbits or observations that someone else will find useful.

+### AJ's First Day at Work List
+My personal checklist for first day working on a new project